Melanin: Peptidomelanin

 Peptidomelanin is another water-soluble form of melanin.
 It was found to be secreted into the surrounding medium by germinating Aspergillus niger (strain: melanoliber) spores.
+Peptidomelanin release is triggered after exposure to extracellular peptides in the environment.
 Peptidomelanin is formed as a copolymer between L-DOPA eumelanin and short peptides that form a 'corona', that are responsible for the substance's solubility.
 The peptide chains are linked to the L-DOPA core polymer via peptide bonds.
-This led to a proposed biosynthetic process involving the hydroxylation of tyrosinylated peptides formed via proteases during sporogenesis, which are then incorporated autoxidatively into a growing L-DOPA core polymer.
+This led to a proposed biosynthetic process involving the hydroxylation of tyrosinylated or cysteinylated peptides formed via proteases during sporogenesis, which are then incorporated autoxidatively into a growing L-DOPA core polymer.

+Peptidomelanin is synthesized using a broad-spectrum copper oxidase.
+This enzyme possesses a type-3 di-copper catalytic centre housed in a large-solvent accessible cavity.
+This enzyme has been shown to oxidize the thiol groups of cysteinylated peptides, allowing them to copolymerize with an L-DOPA-derived core polymer.
+Peptidomelanin may also be synthesized using chemical processes.

+The Srivatsan pathway for peptidomelanin biosynthesis.

 Selenomelanin

 It is possible to enrich melanin with selenium instead of sulphur.
 This selenium analogue of pheomelanin has been successfully synthesized through chemical and biosynthetic routes using selenocystine as a feedstock.
 Due to selenium's higher atomic number, the obtained selenomelanin can be expected to provide better protection against ionising radiation as compared to the other known forms of melanin.
 This protection has been demonstrated with radiation experiments on human cells and bacteria, opening up the possibility of applications in space travel.